Chemomycin, 100 mg/5 ml 11.43g

 – lower respiratory tract infections (bacterial and atypical pneumonia, acute bronchitis, exacerbation of chronic bronchitis);

-– infections of the skin and soft tissues (moderate acne vulgaris, rye, impetigo, secondary infected dermatoses);
+– infections of the skin and soft tissues (acne vulgaris of moderate severity, erysipelas, impetigo, secondary infected dermatoses);

 – infections of the urogenital tract (urethritis and/or cervicitis) caused by Chlamydia trachomatis;